see more news & events

 You can then check this week's and next week's schedule for an eChat session (live, real-time interaction with an online eTutor in the subjects listed), submit an eQuestion (and receive a response from an online eTutor), or upload a paper to the Online Writing Lab for review (note that there is a 1- to 2-day turnaround for submitted papers).
 Click here to watch a quick overview of how eTutoring works, and click here to view the current eTutoring schedule.

 Supplemental Instruction is an academic support program designed to increase student performance and retention.
 Supplemental Instruction targets historically challenging courses and provides regularly scheduled, out-of-class peer-facilitated study and review sessions.
 SI assistance begins the first week of classes and is open to all students enrolled in the course.
 SI is not remedial in nature; instead, SI sessions are comprised of students of varying abilities.
 SI Leaders are model students of the subject who have already successfully completed the course and have demonstrated excellence.
 SI Leaders participate in an extensive training program, regularly attend the class sessions, and conduct SI sessions each week.
 SI sessions integrate “how to learn” with “what to learn.”
 Students who attend SI sessions discover how to apply appropriate study strategies as they review content material.
 A wealth of national data shows that students who regularly participate in SI sessions earn higher course grades and withdraw less often than non-SI participants.
-For Fall 2013 SI is being offered in support of the following courses: MATH 110, MATH 120, and BIOL 151.
+For Spring 2014 SI is being offered in support of the following courses: MATH 120 and BIOL 152.

 We offer drop-in study and review and supplemental instruction sessions every week for selected courses.
 We'll announce the courses and schedule as it becomes apparent which classes need us.